Materials-Consortia/optimade-python-tools/docs/getting_started/client.md

     print(db.find_one())
     ```

-Callbacks can also optionally return a URL which will be used instead of the `next` link
+Callbacks can also optionally return a dictionary of data that can be used by the client.

-returned by the API.
+Currently the supported keys are:

-This can be used to dynamically change queries based on the results, or to skip
+- `next` (string): To override the next URL returned by the API.
+This can be used to dynamically change queries based on the results, or to skip pages that have already been queried previously.
-pages that have already been queried previously.
+- `advance_results` (integer): To skip the progress bar forward by the set amount.

 When multiple callbacks are provided, only the final callback will have its
 result captured.